yxwangcs/freegap/README.md

 actual experiments will be conducted, instead, this cached results will be used directly to generate plots.
 Remember to delete or move the `output` folder or run with the `--clear` flag to run fresh experiments.

- : we use `numba` to JIT the functions for best performance, therefore the first run of the program might be slow due to numba's compilations.
+:warning: : we use `numba` to JIT the functions for best performance, therefore the first run of the program might be slow due to numba's compilations.